“You can do anything, but not everything.” —David Allen

 Prioritization: The Compass for Productivity

-Not every task holds equal weight.
-Our minds and ego want to think otherwise, and give every task critical importance: but we must prioritize.
-Prioritization helps you and your team separate the urgent from the important, the impactful from the peripheral.
-This applies to individual personal productivity, too.
-Start by categorizing tasks based on their urgency and importance.
-The Eisenhower Matrix—a simple tool that divides tasks into four quadrants (urgent/important, not urgent/important, urgent/not important, not urgent/not important)—can be a game-changer.
-Focus first on tasks that are both urgent and important, delegate or schedule the rest, and say “no” to distractions masquerading as priorities.
+So we start with basics: categorizing tasks based on their urgency and importance.
+It sounds patronising, but it's really where we start.
+The Eisenhower Matrix is a great tool for this—it divides tasks into four quadrants (urgent/important, not urgent/important, urgent/not important, and not urgent/not important).
+This simple tool can be a game-changer.
+Focus first on tasks that are both urgent and important, then delegate or schedule the rest—and say “no” to distractions masquerading as priorities.

 The Lie of Multitasking